AliabbasMerchant/codeTheGame/README.md

 # codeTheGame
-The code which helped my team win the first place in the competition 'Code The Game', at IIT Bombay.
+The code which helped my team (Swapnil Parekh, Harsh Chheda and me,Aliabbas Merchant) win the first place in the competition 'Code The Game', at Techfest 2017, IIT Bombay.